 A Watcher ran toward them, her leathers blended with the tans and browns of her surroundings.
 She wore a red stretch of glimmer cloth tied across her forehead.
 Red for danger.
 Forgetting who controlled their sight, Adana turned to check the signal tower, to see if the guards saw the warning.
 Her view did not change.
-Am'brosia still controlled the direction.
+Am'brosia still controlled the direction of their joined sight.